Atmosfear (band)

-They original line up consisted of band leader, bassist, and keyboardist Lester J. Batchelor, drummer Ray Johnson, saxophonist Stewart Cawthorne, producer Jerry Pike and guitarist Andy Sojka, a figure on the Brit funk scene, who owned the All Ears dance music import shop in Harlesden at the time.
-The Elite record label was originally created as a marketing and distribution vehicle to release Atmosfear Music, and following the meteoric success of Atmosfear it quickly became a mecca of independent new unsigned local artists.
+Atmosfear's original line up consisted of band leader, bassist, and keyboardist Batchelor, drummer Johnson, saxophonist Stewart Cawthorne, producer Jerry Pike and guitarist Andy Sojka, a figure on the Brit funk scene, who owned the All Ears dance music import shop in Harlesden, London, England, at the time.
+The Elite record label was originally created as a marketing and distribution vehicle to release Atmosfear's music, and following the success of Atmosfear it became a mecca for independent unsigned local artists.